GMX vs Jupiter 2026: Fees & OI Compared

 Feature Comparison

-GMX and Jupiter Perps share the same fundamental design philosophy: traders take positions against liquidity pools using oracle-priced execution.
-No order book, no slippage, no price discovery on-platform.
-Both platforms fill trades at the price reported by their respective oracle feeds.
-GMX uses Chainlink on Arbitrum (and Avalanche), while Jupiter Perps uses Pyth Network on Solana.
-The pool-vs-pool comparison highlights how the same model plays out on different chains with different fee structures.
+GMX and Jupiter Perps share the same design: traders take positions against pools at oracle-priced execution.
+No order book, no slippage, no on-platform price discovery.
+Both fill trades at their oracle feed prices.
+GMX uses Chainlink on Arbitrum (and Avalanche).
+Jupiter Perps uses Pyth Network on Solana.
+The pool-vs-pool comparison shows how the same model plays out on different chains with different fee structures.

 The pool mechanics differ in detail.
-GMX V2 uses isolated GM pools — each trading pair has its own pool consisting of a long collateral token and a short collateral token (typically USDC).
-The ETH/USD GM pool holds WETH and USDC, and the pool's health depends on the balance between long and short open interest.
-Dynamic fees push traders toward the side that balances the pool: lower fees for balancing trades, higher fees for imbalancing ones.
+GMX V2 uses isolated GM pools.
+Each trading pair has its own pool with a long asset and a short asset (typically USDC).
+The ETH/USD GM pool holds WETH and USDC.
+Pool health depends on the balance between long and short open interest.
+Dynamic fees push traders toward the balancing side: lower fees for trades that help balance the pool, higher fees for trades that tilt it further.
 Jupiter's JLP is a single multi-asset pool holding BTC, ETH, SOL, USDC, and USDT.
-All markets draw from this shared pool, which simplifies the LP experience (one deposit covers all markets) but means that outsized activity in one market can affect available capacity for others.
+All markets draw from this shared pool.
+This makes LP deposits simple — one deposit covers all markets — but heavy activity in one market can reduce capacity for others.

-Fees differ in the details.
-GMX charges 4-6 bps to open and 4-6 bps to close a position, plus an hourly borrow fee based on utilization.
-The open/close fees adjust based on pool balance: a trade that improves the long/short ratio pays 4 bps, one that worsens it pays 6 bps.
+Fees are similar but structured differently.
+GMX charges 4-6 bps to open and 4-6 bps to close, plus an hourly borrow fee.
+The open/close rate adjusts based on pool balance: trades that improve the long/short ratio pay 4 bps; trades that worsen it pay 6 bps.
 Jupiter charges a flat 6 bps to open and close, plus its own hourly borrow fee.
-On a standard trade, the costs are similar: a $100,000 position roundtrip costs roughly $80-$120 on GMX and $120 on Jupiter before borrow fees.
-The difference is that GMX's variable rate can make it cheaper when you're taking the pool-balancing side, while Jupiter's flat rate is more predictable.
+On a standard trade, costs are close: a $100,000 position roundtrip costs roughly $80-$120 on GMX and $120 on Jupiter before borrow.
+GMX can be cheaper when you take the pool-balancing side.
+Jupiter's flat rate is more predictable.

-The borrow fee mechanisms also differ under the hood.
-GMX's borrow fee is calculated per-market based on the ratio of open interest to pool size — heavily utilized pools charge higher rates.
-Jupiter's borrow rate is based on the overall JLP pool utilization.
-During periods of heavy one-sided positioning (e.g., everyone going long during a rally), both platforms see elevated borrow costs, but GMX's per-market isolation means a spike in BTC borrowing doesn't affect your ETH position's cost.
-On Jupiter, since all markets share one pool, a utilization spike in any market affects the rate for all positions.
+The borrow fee mechanics also differ.
+GMX's borrow fee is per-market, based on the ratio of open interest to pool size.
+Pools with high use charge more.
+Jupiter's borrow rate is based on total JLP pool use.
+During heavy one-sided trading — for example, everyone going long in a rally — both platforms see higher borrow costs.
+But GMX's per-market design means a BTC use spike doesn't raise your ETH position's cost.
+On Jupiter, a use spike in any market raises the rate for all positions.

-Transaction costs at the chain level separate the two more clearly.
-Arbitrum gas fees typically run $0.01-$0.10 per transaction, while Solana costs are under $0.01.
-For traders who adjust positions frequently (adding or removing margin, placing multiple orders), Solana's lower base cost adds up over hundreds of transactions per month.
-Transaction speed also favors Solana's ~400ms slots over Arbitrum's 250ms-2 second range, though both are fast enough that the difference rarely matters for position management.
+Chain-level costs separate the two clearly.
+Arbitrum gas typically runs $0.01-$0.10 per transaction.
+Solana costs are under $0.01.
+For traders who adjust positions often — adding margin, placing multiple orders — Solana's lower base cost adds up over hundreds of transactions per month.
+Speed also favors Solana's ~400ms slots over Arbitrum's 250ms-2 second range.
+But both are fast enough that speed rarely matters for position management.

 Market selection favors GMX.
-GMX lists 30+ perpetual markets including some mid-cap assets and synthetic markets that don't require native token liquidity on Arbitrum.
-Jupiter Perps covers roughly 10 pairs focused on BTC, ETH, SOL, and a few other large-caps.
-For traders who want exposure to DeFi tokens, newer L1s, or niche markets, GMX offers significantly more choice.
-Jupiter's concentrated approach keeps its pool capital working harder on fewer markets, which benefits LP yields but limits trader options.
+GMX lists 30+ perp markets, including mid-cap assets and synthetic markets that don't need native Arbitrum assets.
+Jupiter Perps covers roughly 10 pairs — BTC, ETH, SOL, and a few other large-caps.
+For DeFi tokens, newer L1s, or niche markets, GMX offers far more choice.
+Jupiter's tight focus keeps pool capital efficient across fewer markets, which boosts LP yields but limits trader access.

-LP yields have been competitive on both sides.
-GMX's GM pools have historically produced 10-40% APY depending on the market and volatility period.
-Jupiter's JLP pool has been one of Solana's most popular yield products, often delivering 30-50%+ APY during active trading periods.
-The risk profile differs: GMX GM pool LPs are exposed to a single market pair (you choose which market to LP), while JLP depositors are exposed to the aggregate performance of the multi-asset pool across all markets.
-JLP's higher yields come with higher risk because the pool is counterparty to every trade on the platform.
-GMX lets LPs isolate their exposure.
-You can LP only the ETH/USD pool and avoid more volatile markets entirely.
+LP yields have been strong on both.
+GMX's GM pools have historically produced 10-40% APY depending on the market and volatility.
+Jupiter's JLP pool is one of Solana's most popular yield products, often delivering 30-50%+ APY during active periods.
+The risk profiles differ.
+GMX GM pool LPs are exposed to a single market pair — you pick which market to LP.
+JLP depositors are exposed to the total performance of the multi-asset pool across all markets.
+JLP's higher yields come with higher risk since the pool stands on the other side of every trade.
+GMX lets LPs target their exposure.
+You can LP only the ETH/USD pool and skip volatile markets.

-On security, GMX has the longer track record, live since September 2021 with audits from ABDK, Sherlock, and Guardian Audits.
-Jupiter Perps launched in early 2024 and has audits from OtterSec and Offside Labs.
-Both have clean security records, but GMX has weathered more market cycles.
-The chain ecosystems differ too: Arbitrum gives GMX access to the deep EVM DeFi ecosystem with hundreds of composable protocols, while Solana gives Jupiter access to Solana's growing DeFi ecosystem and tighter integration with the Jupiter DEX aggregator.
-The chain choice usually comes down to where a trader already has capital and DeFi activity.
+On security, GMX has the longer track record.
+It has been live since September 2021 with audits from ABDK, Sherlock, and Guardian Audits.
+Jupiter Perps launched in early 2024 with audits from OtterSec and Offside Labs.
+Both have clean records, but GMX has been through more market cycles.
+Chain ecosystems differ too: Arbitrum gives GMX access to hundreds of EVM DeFi apps.
+Solana gives Jupiter access to its fast-growing DeFi ecosystem and tight ties with the Jupiter DEX aggregator.
+The chain choice usually comes down to where a trader already has capital.

 Verdict